 This article has been kindly given to the SSCA by Philip Atkins OBE, Leader of Staffordshire County Council (email@example.com).

-The latest unemployment claimant figures for December 2018 have been released, and show our Conservative number one priority of having a productive Staffordshire economy continues to work.
+The latest unemployment claimant figures for January have been released and show our Conservative number one priority of having a productive Staffordshire economy continues to work.

-There has been a slight increase of 70 working age claimants in Staffordshire since November 2018, with a total of 7,065 claimants in Staffordshire.
-In Stoke-on-Trent the rate of change since November has been higher than seen regionally and nationally, with 4,955 claimants (an increase of 150).
-A general increase over the last month has also been experienced across the majority of West Midlands authorities and nationally.
+There has been an increase of 585 working age claimants in Staffordshire since December 2018, with a total of 7,535 claimants in Staffordshire.
+In Stoke-on-Trent the claimant rate has increased to 3.3%, with 5,240 claimants (an increase of 285).
+A general increase over the last month has also been experienced across all West Midlands authorities and nationally.

 With so many employed and such a small number of people claiming benefits across Staffordshire, this is good news for everyone in the county and means people are making the most of the opportunities on offer.
 Our long term economic plan in action shows we are backing businesses to create more, higher-paying jobs.